-For the purposes of this chapter, when referring to both mechs and creatures, the term combatants will be used in this chapter.
+For the purposes of this chapter, when referring to both machines and creatures, the term combatants will be used.
 Combat between combatants is determined by the number of combatants, ally and enemy, the location of each combatant, and the actions each one takes during their turn.
 For all activities and rolls, each player must remember to add any additional bonuses or penalties that may be applicable, even if not clearly stated to do so within this chapter.
 The steps to combat are the following:

 Identify each combatants position